Asymptotic Coefficients and Errors for Chebyshev Polynomial Approximations with Weak Endpoint Singularities: Effects of Different Bases: Errors in Truncating Infinite Series

-Instead of plotting of norms versus truncation as in Fig.~\ref{FigXXX}, a direct confirmation of the large errors in narrow boundary layers at the endpoints can be obtained by plotting errors versus $x$ as is shown in Fig.~\ref{FigOP279_CHEEXPerr_vs_x}.
+Instead of plotting norms versus truncation as on the left side of Fig.~\ref{FigXXX}, a direct confirmation of the large errors in narrow boundary layers at the endpoints can be obtained by plotting errors versus $x$ as is shown on the right side of Fig.~\ref{FigXXX}.